 - d.
 Procedures in Nomination and Election of Independent Directors: - i.
 The Nomination Committee (the "Committee") shall have at least three (3) members, one of whom is an independent director.
 It shall promulgate the guidelines or criteria to govern the conduct of the nomination.
-The same shall be properly disclosed in the AP'sinformation or proxy statement or such other reports required to be submitted to the Securities and Exchange Commission (SEC). - ii.
+The same shall be properly disclosed in the AP's information or proxy statement or such other reports required to be submitted to the Securities and Exchange Commission (SEC). - ii.
 Nominations of independent director/s shall be conducted by the Committee prior to a stockholders' meeting.
 All recommendations shall be signed by the nominating stockholders together with the acceptance and conformity by the would-be nominees. - iii.
-The Committee shall pre-screen the qualifications and prepare a final list of all candidates and put in place screening policies and parameters to enable it to effectively review the qualifications of the nominees for independent director/s.
+The Committee shall pre-screen the qualifications and prepare a final list of all candidates and put in place screening policies and parameters to enable it to effectively review the qualifications of the nominees for independent director/s. - iv.
+After the nomination, the Committee shall prepare a Final List of Candidates which shall contain all the information about all the nominees for independent directors, to be made available to the SEC and to all stockholders through the filing and distribution of the Information Statement, or in such other reports the company is required to submit to SEC.
+The name of the person or group of persons who recommended the nomination of the Independent Director shall be identified in such report including any relationship with the nominee.